nodecg/docs/docs/frameworks/using-bundlers.md

 </html>
 ```

 The entrypoint HTML file will also be compiled in the bundler.
-So you can many
+So you can have many
 kind of files in the `script` tag.
 Parcel will automatically detect file format
-and use appropriate library/compiler to bundle the file.
+and use an appropriate library/compiler to bundle the file.

 ```html
 <script src="./main.coffee"></script>